-Ever wonder why the price of gas never seems to go down?
+Ever wonder what makes the price of gas go up and down?
 These are the elements that go into determining your cost at the gas pump.

 Locating and extracting crude oil